hpssjellis/everything-nrf52840-usb-dongles/README.md

 For pinout comparison chart    [pinout-comparison-chart.md](pinout-comparison-chart.md)

 My Openthread and Nordic SDK Online Browser compatible Docker.
 (Yes it is amazing).
 [My Gitpod Github Openthread](https://github.com/hpssjellis/my-gitpod-of-openthread) This takes a very long time to build from scratch.
-First try the snapshot, takes a while to load, but worth it, Generated Dec 4th, 2019 updated with the Nordic sdk.
+First try the snapshot below, it takes less time to load.
+This snapshot was generated on Dec 4th, 2019 updated with the Nordic sdk.
+(Note: These are very confusing platforms if you are not use to either OpenThread or the Nordic SDK's.
+I will eventually simplify these for classroom use.)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#snapshot/e709c382-8574-4775-876c-002bfeecc374)

-For random links used while making this    [random-links.md](random-links.md)
+For random links used while making this site    [random-links.md](random-links.md)